WorldWideTelescope/worldwide-telescope-docs-hub/content/_index.md

 {% card(text="Read the Data Guide", url="data-guide/1/", html=1) %}
-The <b>WWT Data Guide</b> is your one-stop-shop to understand the details of the different data formats used in AAS WorldWide Telescope and the software tools that create and manipulate them.
+The <b>WWT Data Guide</b> is your one-stop-shop to understand the details of the different data formats used in WorldWide Telescope and the software tools that create and manipulate them.
 {% end %}